LeafLink/pyll-json-errors/README.md

 ## Contributing
-For guidance of on setting up a development environment and contributing to Pyll JSON Error see our [contributing](https://github.com/LeafLink/pyll-json-errors/blob/master/CONTRIBUTING.md) doc.
+For guidance of on setting up a development environment and contributing to Pyll JSON Errors see our [contributing](https://github.com/LeafLink/pyll-json-errors/blob/master/CONTRIBUTING.md) doc.